viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 ---
-title: "Make an LED Blink with a Raspberry Pi and Viam Python SDK"
+title: "Making an LED Blink with a Raspberry Pi and the Viam Python SDK"
-linkTitle: "Blink an LED with a Pi and the SDK"
+linkTitle: "Blink an LED with a Pi and the Python SDK"
 weight: 88
 type: "docs"
 description: "Intro to hardware programming using the Viam Python SDK to make an LED blink."